-Soil health is not effectively addressed by most of the identified instruments.
-Instead, the literature search reveals a stronger emphasis on soil fertility, as evidenced by the frequent mention of carbon sequestration and soil organic carbon among the regulating and supporting ES.
-This focus is apparent in both public and market-driven instruments.
+Soil health is not at the reach for most of the individuated instruments, while a stronger focus on soil fertility could be detected from this literature search, seen the frequency of carbon sequestration and soil organic carbon among mentioned regulating and supporting ES.
+This is true for public as well as for market driven instruments.

 In the EU subsidies accessible through the CAP are currently the main instrument to incentivize farmers to fulfil environmental requirements, resulting in a hybrid form between regulation and incentive.
-As for soil they currently include i) direct payments for cross-compliance with GAEC concerning soil cover and organic matter, and ii) voluntary ecoschemes that include among areas of action additional "prevention of soil degradation, soil restoration, improvement of soil fertility and of nutrient management and soil biota" (2021/1115 p.
+As for soil they currently include i) direct payments for cross-compliance with GAEC concerning soil cover and organic matter, and ii) voluntary eco-schemes that include among areas of action additional "prevention of soil degradation, soil restoration, improvement of soil fertility and of nutrient management and soil biota" (2021/1115 p.
 41).
-In addition, the second pillar, mainly through Agri-Environmental-Climate Schemes (AECS), addresses soil health either directly or indirectly (Mantino 2022; Eichhorn et al., 2024a).
+In addition, the second pillar, mainly through Agri-Environmental-Climate Schemes (AECS), addresses soil health either directly or indirectly (Mantino, 2022; Eichhorn et al., 2024a).
 For example, several Rural Development Programmes (RDPs) include measures to increase organic matter in the soil, promote cover crops and conservative agriculture, or invest in reducing soil erosion through repairing or rebuild dry stone walls or other landscape elements.
 Conversely, AECS incentivize measures that indirectly affect soil health, such as organic production or the maintenance and reintroduction of grasslands in mountain areas (Vergamini et al., 2024).